awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/listing-job-templates.md

-# Listing and Viewing Job Templates in AWS Elemental MediaConvert<a name="listing-job-templates"></a>
+# Listing and viewing job templates in AWS Elemental MediaConvert<a name="listing-job-templates"></a>

 You can list the system job templates that are included with MediaConvert and the custom job templates that you have added in a region\.
 You can also view the settings for an individual job template\.